 Can quinapril cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the most common ones associated with quinapril.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Common quinapril side-effects (these affect fewer than 1 in 10 people)||What can I do if I experience this?|

 |Feeling light-headed or dizzy, especially when standing up||Getting up more slowly should help.
 If you begin to feel|

 dizzy, lie down so that you do not faint, then sit for a few moments before standing.
 If this continues beyond the first few days, speak with your doctor.
-Do not drive or use tools or machines while you feel dizzy
+Do not drive and do not use tools or machines while you feel dizzy

 |Dry irritating cough||If this continues, speak with your doctor, as an alternative medicine may be better for you|

 |Headache, other aches and pains||Ask your pharmacist to recommend a suitable painkiller|